State Acres for Wildlife Enhancement (SAFE) in McLean County

 Habitat Buffers for Upland Birds – Field Borders (CP 33)

-- Establish Native Grasses and Forbs that Average 30-120 ft.
-Around the Edges of Ag Fields With a Minimum Acreage Requirement of 5 Acres
+- Establish Native Grasses and Forbs that Average 60-120 ft.
+Around the Edges of Ag Fields with enrollment areas on 1, 2, or 3 sides of a field instead of encircling the entire field.

-- The practice must wrap around the entire farm, field entrances remain open for equipment crossing
+- Field entrances remain open for equipment crossing

 Prairie Strips (CP 43)